Dyslexic - is that my child?

-- Teachers who know I am dyslexic, but don't help me enough.
+- Teachers who know that the child is dyslexic, but don't help enough.
 Being patronised.

 - Too much copying off the board and/or dictating notes.
-Rubbing work off the board too soon.
+Removing work from the board too soon.

 - Having test results read out loud.
-People who make fun of me or who are sarcastic.
+People who make fun or who are sarcastic.

-- Being told off when I ask a friend for help.
+- Being told off when asking a friend for help.

-- Not being allowed to use my laptop in lessons.
+- Not being allowed to use a laptop in lessons.